Abstract

 *log-lisp-backtraces-p*

 Whether backtraces should also be logged in addition to error messages and warnings.
-This value will only have effect if*LOG-LISP-ERRORS-P*
+This value will only have effect if*LOG-LISP-ERRORS-P*or*LOG-LISP-WARNINGS-P*is true.
+Note that logging of backtraces is currently only supported for CMUCL, SBCL, AllegroCL, and LispWorks.
+The default value isNIL.

 [Special variable]